Last Man Standing: episode guide

 Episode 07

-New Zealand: May 13, 2005
+NZ: May 13, 2005

-Australia: July 11, 2005
+Aus: July 11, 2005

 Written by Marieke Hardy

-Adam wakes after a restless night.
-Taia gets the feeling something is on his mind and asks if everything’s okay.
-She provides him with the perfect opportunity to pull the pin on their relationship, but he can’t quite bring himself to do it.
-Bruno’s housemate, Chich, has taken to internet dating and is flat out keeping up with the flow of women keen to hook up with him.
-Bruno decides that this internet dating might be worth a look—if it works for Chich, it could work for anyone.
+Bruno's housemate, Chich, has taken to internet dating and is flat-out keeping up with the flow of women keen to hook up with him.
+Bruno decides that this internet dating might be worth a look — if it works for Chich, it could work for anyone.

 Much to Adam’s annoyance, Cameron and Zoe agree to accompany Taia to a product launch.
 Bruno and his netballing teammates are out celebrating their latest win when he puts a call in to Adam and Cameron, inviting them to join the celebrations.
 Bruno introduces the fellas to the nurses, qualifying Adam’s introduction by telling them that he’s "off the market".
 Adam takes issue with Bruno using this expression.
 All this serves to do is confuse the daylights out of Bruno and raise more questions in Adam’s head about Taia.